ninjaframework/ninja/ninja-core/src/site/markdown/documentation/internationalization.md

 </pre>

 It makes sense to only have one message file called messages.properties in English.
-Therefore English acts as fallback for all language - country combinations.
+Therefore English acts as fallback for all languages - country combinations.